-The following set of questions could be asked but questions may need to be tailored accordingly.
-Divide the group into groups of males and females and further divide the gendered groups into 4.
+The following set of questions could be asked, but the questions may need to be tailored accordingly.
+Divide the group into groups of males and females, and further divide the gendered groups into 4.
 In their small groups, encourage discussion, the sharing of ideas and listening.
 What are the decision-making mechanisms in the community?

-- What issues are discussed in each decision-making body? - Who is involved in each body (gender, ethnic profile, age, etc.)? - How are decisions made? - Who is not involved in the decision-making body? - Why are they not involved in the decision making? - What are the decision-making processes in the household? - What issues are discussed? - Who is involved in the decision making? - Who take the final decision if there is disagreement? - Who is not involved in the decision-making process? - Why are they not involved in the decision making?
+- What issues are discussed in each decision-making body? - Who is involved in each body (gender, ethnic profile, age, etc.)? - How are decisions made? - Who is not involved in the decision-making body? - Why are they not involved in the decision making? - What are the decision-making processes in the household? - What issues are discussed? - Who is involved in the decision making? - Who makes the final decision if there is disagreement? - Who is not involved in the decision-making process? - Why are they not involved in the decision making?

-Desision making mashanisma Who is involved Dungang of decision moleins Decision making mechanisms Issues discussed Women Men Process of decision making
+Decision making mechanisms lssues discussed Who is involved Process of decision making Women Men Process of decision making